Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

 - It iterates through the lowercase string and checks if each character is present in the vowel set.
 - If it is, the count is incremented.

+### Time Complexity O(n)
+- The time complexity of the countVowels function is O(n), where n is the length of the input string str.
+- The function iterates through each character in the string once.
+- Checking if a character is in the Set takes O(1) time.
+- Thus, the overall time complexity is O(n).

 </p>
 </details>